-The academy is open to upper-division undergrads, graduate students (master’s and doctoral), postdocs and faculty in science and engineering.
+The academy is open to upper-division undergrads, graduate students (master’s and doctoral), postdocs, faculty and others who are studying, researching or working in the area of food, ag and health.
 It is open to applicants from any university as well as interested applicants with no university affiliation.
 Priority registration is given to UC-affiliated participants.

 To obtain maximum benefit from the program curriculum, participants are encouraged to attend all three full days of the academy.

-DEADLINE TO APPLY: Applications for the 2019 Food, Ag and Health Entrepreneurship Academy are now open.
-The deadline to apply is February 1.
+DEADLINE TO APPLY: Applications for the 2020 Food, Ag and Health Entrepreneurship Academy academy will open in early fall 2019.

 $1,000: University/college students and faculty

 Registration fee includes course, materials and dining.
 Payment due upon acceptance to the program.
 This fee does NOT include lodging, transportation or parking fees, which are the responsibility of the participant.

 There are a limited number of scholarships available for interested UC Davis participants.
 Please indicate on the application form or email Niki Peterson for more information.

 The 2020 academy is planned for Tuesday through Thursday, February 4-6, 2020 at the Walter A. Buehler Alumni Center on the UC Davis main campus.